nickbrandt/GitLab/doc/install/aws/index.md

 1. Navigate back to the ElastiCache dashboard.
 1. Select **Redis** on the left menu and click **Create** to create a new Redis cluster.
-Depending on your load, you can choose whether to enable cluster mode or not.
-Even without cluster mode on, you still get the chance to deploy Redis in multi availability zones.
-In this guide, we chose not to enable it.
+Do not enable **Cluster Mode** as it is [not supported](../../administration/high_availability/redis.md#provide-your-own-redis-instance-core-only).
+Even without cluster mode on, you still get the chance to deploy Redis in multiple availability zones.
 1. In the settings section:
    1. Give the cluster a name (`gitlab-redis`) and a description.
    1. For the version, select the latest of `5.0` series (e.g., `5.0.6`).